LineageOS/lineage_wiki/pages/libvirt-qemu.md

 Otherwise, select `Advanced options` > `LineageOS * (Kernel version *) (Swiftshader graphics)`.

 ## Run Generic System Images inside the virtual machine

+{% include alerts/warning.html content="We do not guarantee every GSIs provides the same functionality level as the main OS." %}

 Here we will utilize GSIs from the Android Open Source Project website as example.
 There are three ways to run it: